dotnet/aspnetcore/src/Microsoft.AspNetCore.SpaServices/README.md

 See: [Getting started with the aspnetcore-spa generator](http://blog.stevensanderson.com/2016/05/02/angular2-react-knockout-apps-on-aspnet-core/)

+Also, if you want to debug projects created with the aspnetcore-spa generator, see [Debugging your projects](#debugging-your-projects)

 ## Server-side prerendering

 The `SpaServices` package isn't tied to any particular client-side framework, and it doesn't force you to set up your client-side application in any one particular style.
 So, `SpaServices` doesn't contain hard-coded logic for rendering Angular 2 / React / etc. components.